SchwiftyDoc/ifconnector/README.md

 * interface: Interface that Iftop will listen to.
 * networks: Array of networks written with the common writing _x.x.x.x/y_.
 * onlynetworks: Boolean if put on true only the data from the networks defined will be send to Elasticsearch
-* duration: 2, 10 or 40 is the time iftop process will run before stopping and written the file.
+* duration: _2, 10 or 40_ is the time iftop process will run before stopping and write the file.

 ### Data